George Washington (film)

-George Washington is a 2000 American drama film written and directed by David Gordon Green in his directorial debut.
-Its story centers on a group of children in a depressed small town in North Carolina who band together to cover up a tragic mistake.
+George Washington is a 2000 American independent Southern Gothic coming-of-age drama film written and directed by David Gordon Green in his directorial debut.

+The film focuses on two groups, five multi-racial preteen friends and a laidback crew of blue collar railroad workers during a hot summer in an decaying small rural town in North Carolina and their reactions to the accidental death of a young boy in the community.

+Filming took place on location in Winston-Salem, North Carolina, and primarily used local non-actors in the film's cast.
 The film premiered at the 50th Berlin International Film Festival and received critical acclaim.

 Plot

 The film follows a group of kids growing up in a depressed rural town in North Carolina, as seen through the eyes of 12-year-old Nasia.
 After breaking up with her show-off boyfriend Buddy, she withdraws from her delinquent friends and becomes romantically interested in a strange, introverted boy named George Richardson, who is burdened by the fact that his skull never hardened after birth.
 Tragedy strikes when George accidentally kills Buddy, and he and his friends, Vernon and Sonya, fearing punishment, decide to hide Buddy's body.
 In the event's aftermath, George takes up the unlikely role of town hero.